sorinar329/nutronGit/README.md

 ## Clone Repo and Install packages
 First you will need to clone the repository.
+Before installing the packages provided by requirments.txt, you will need to install the zbar-library.

+`sudo apt-get install libzbar-dev -y`
 After that you will need to install the required packages provided by "requirments.txt".
 For this simply cd to your working directory, where you cloned the repo and execute: